RandomHashTags/swift-htmlkit/README.md

 <summary>Results</summary>
 At least on my iMac (i9 9900k, 72GB RAM, 2TB) using macOS 15.0 and the Swift 6 compiler.

-Worth noting that the metrics not shown below are relatively equal to each other.

 Output is from executing this command: `swift package -c release benchmark --grouping metric`

 <details>